Pinperepette/Pinperepette/README.md

 # Hello, I'm @Pinperepette! 👋

 I am passionate about technology and cybersecurity.
-Currently, I am delving deep into the world of neural networks 🌱.
-I am actively seeking collaboration opportunities on the Panna project and am always open to new challenges and innovative ideas.
+Currently, I am exploring the world of neural networks 🌱.
+I am interested in collaborating on technological projects and am always open to new challenges and innovative ideas.

-## What I do:
+## What I work on:

-- 🌐 Develop technological projects
+- 🌐 Developing technological projects
 - 🔐 Cybersecurity expert
-- 🧠 Neural networks enthusiast
+- 🐾 Proud owner of Panna, my dog!

 ## How to reach me: